-The share options arising from the Group's Employee Share Trust Scheme were not dilutive as at the end
+The share options arising from the Group's Employee Share Trust Scheme were not dilutive as at the end of the current year.

 Headline earnings basis

 Headline earnings comprise of basic earnings attributable to equity holders of the parent adjusted for profits, losses and items of a capital nature that do not form part of the ordinary activities of the Group, net of their related tax effects and share of non-controlling interests as applicable.